ibm-cloud-docs/hs-crypto/set-up-cli.md

     To find out the regions that {{site.data.keyword.hscrypto}} supports, see [Regions and locations](/docs/hs-crypto?topic=hs-crypto-regions).

   * On the Windows&reg; operating system, in **Control Panel**, type `environment variable` in the search box to locate the Environment Variables window.
-Create a KP_PRIVATE_ADDR environment variable and set the value to the endpoint that is displayed on the **Manage** tab of your provisioned {{site.data.keyword.hscrypto}} dashboard.
+Create a KP_PRIVATE_ADDR environment variable and set the value to the endpoint that is displayed on the **Manage** tab of your provisioned {{site.data.keyword.cloud_notm}} console.
 For example, `https://api.us-south.hs-crypto.cloud.ibm.com:<port>`.

   You can also retrieve the endpoint URL through the API.
 For details, [check out the {{site.data.keyword.hscrypto}} key management API reference doc](https://{DomainName}/apidocs/hs-crypto){: external}.